pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 ### Implementation principles

 According to the configuration of the `TidbClusterAutoScaler` CR, TiDB Operator sends requests to PD to query the result of scaling.
-Based on the result, TiDB Operator makes use of the [heterogeneous cluster](deploy-heterogeneous-tidb-cluster.md) feature to create, update, or delete the heterogeneous TiDB cluster to achieve auto-scaling of the TiDB cluster.
+Based on the result, TiDB Operator makes use of the [heterogeneous cluster](deploy-heterogeneous-tidb-cluster.md) feature to create, update, or delete the heterogeneous TiDB cluster (only the TiDB component or the TiKV component is configured).
+In this way, the auto-scaling of the TiDB cluster is achieved.

 ### Related fields